Karoliskved/inifiniteScroll/readme.md

 Additional Notes
 Project was build using vite https://vitejs.dev/guide/ If there are any problems running the app please let me know at kvedaraviciuskarolis@gmail.com

+This app is also hosted on github pages which you can view here: https://karoliskved.github.io/inifiniteScroll/